-French ambassador accuses Australia of ‘deceit’ over submarine deal
+French ambassador accuses Australia of deceit over submarine deal

 France’s Macron accuses Australia’s prime minister of lying about submarine deal: ‘I don’t think, I know’

-Thébault said the leaked message sent a worrying signal to all heads of state that their private discussions would be “weaponized” against them by Australia’s government.
+Thébault, who recently returned to Australia after Paris recalled him for consultations, said the leak sent a worrying signal to all heads of state that their private discussions would be “weaponized” against them by the Australian government.

 “This is an unprecedented new low,” he said.
 “You don’t behave like this on personal exchanges of leaders who were allies.”